Widen/cloudfront-auth/README.md

 1. Execute `make` in the downloaded directory.
 NPM will run to download dependencies and a RSA key will be generated.
     1. Choose `Github` as the authorization method and enter the values for Client ID, Client Secret, Redirect URI, Session Duration and Organization
         -  cloudfront-auth will check that users are a member of the entered Organization.
-1. Upload the resulting `cloudfront-auth.zip` file using the AWS Lambda console and jump to [#configure](configure CloudFront)
+1. Upload the resulting `cloudfront-auth.zip` file using the AWS Lambda console and jump to the [configuration step](#configure-cloudfront)

 #### Use Google